Battery Energy Storage System (BESS)

 BESS at work for you

 Here's how the BESS works.
-When GVEA brings power up the Intertiefrom Anchorage utilities and one of their generators loses power, some of our members experience an outage.
+When GVEA brings power up the Intertie from Anchorage utilities and one of their generators loses power, some of our members experience an outage.
 The same happens if we lose one of our own generators.
 But with the BESS, we can cover 27 megawatts of power instantly.
-This gives GVEA time to start up local generation.
-This means fewer outages.
+This gives GVEA time to start up local generation, resulting in fewer outages.
+In 2013 the BESS responded to 60 events, preventing a total of 310,492 member outages.

 |Year||Total number of outages covered*||Avg.
 Number of prevented outages per meter|